ScudLee/anime-lists/README.md

 Likewise, the anime names and the sort order in anime-movieset-list.xml will be automatically fixed based on the **anidbid**s, so don't be overly concerned about getting them exactly right (but obviously do get the **title** nodes right).

-Also, **do not run update.bat in a Pull Request.**  If you need animetitles.xml updated, just ask.
+Also, **do not run update.bat or update.sh in a Pull Request.**  If you need animetitles.xml updated, just ask.